 Dialectical Behavior Therapy

 Dialectical Behavior Therapy (DBT) is an empirically supported form of cognitive therapy developed by Marsha Linehan in the late 1980’s.
-DBT is primarily used to treat borderline personality disorder, as well as other mental health disorders.
-DBT focuses on balancing acceptance and change.
-Being a part of DBT includes the following: several assessment and pre-treatment sessions; weekly individual therapy; weekly group skills training; coaching from therapist in between sessions to help the client generalize the skills they learned; and weekly DBT therapist meetings.
-In order to participate in a DBT program, all five of these categories must be met.
-At STAR, we focus on skills training, where we teach mindfulness skills, emotion regulation skills, interpersonal effectiveness skills, and tolerating emotional distress skills.
-Clients are typically taught one skill per session, and are often assigned diary cards to fill out each day of the week and bring in to session on a weekly basis.
+DBT is primarily used to treat borderline personality disorder, as well as other mental health disorders and focuses on balancing acceptance with change.
+Being treated in DBT includes the following: assessment and pre-treatment sessions; weekly individual therapy; weekly group skills training; coaching from therapist in between sessions to help the client generalize the skills they have learned; and weekly DBT therapist team meetings.
+While a comprehensive DBT program requires all five of these modalities to be met, most DBT providers focus on skills training, where mindfulness skills, emotion regulation skills, interpersonal effectiveness skills, and tolerating emotional distress skills are taught.

-Behavioral therapy is focused on helping client’s understand how altering their behavior can also lead to changes in how they feel.
-The goal of behavioral therapy, which has been empirically tested to treat anxiety disorders, is to change potentially self-destructing behaviors.
+Behavioral therapy is focused on helping clients understand how altering their behavior can also lead to changes in how they feel.
+The goal of behavioral therapy, which has been empirically tested to treat depressive, anxiety, and other disorders, is to change ineffective behaviors.
 Behavior therapy seeks to increase chances for positive experiences by self-monitoring, scheduling weekly activities, role-playing, and behavior modification techniques.
-Psychoeducation, mood scaling, weekly check-ins are often used in a typical weekly session.
+Psychoeducation, mood scaling, and weekly check-ins are often used in a typical weekly session.

 Trauma Focused Cognitive Behavioral Therapy

 Trauma Focused Cognitive Behavioral Therapy (TF-CBT) is designed to treat posttraumatic stress disorder in children.
-TF-CBT was initially developed to focus on the trauma of associated with child sexual abuse, domestic violence, and traumatic loss, to name a few.
+TF-CBT was initially developed to treat the trauma associated with child sexual abuse, domestic violence, and grief and loss, to name a few.
 TF-CBT is designed for therapists to provide parallel treatment to children and their parents or guardian, with several conjoint parent-child sessions included.
-TF-CBT generally lasts between 12-16 sessions, and focuses on the following components: psychoeducation and parenting skills, relaxation skills, affect expression, regulation skills, cognitive coping skills, processing, a trauma narrative, in-vivo exposure when needed, and enhancing safety and future development.
+TF-CBT generally lasts between 12-16 sessions, and focuses on the following components: psychoeducation and parenting skills, relaxation skills, affect expression, regulation skills, cognitive coping skills, a trauma narrative, in-vivo exposure when needed, and enhancing safety and future development.

 Parent Management Training